pynklynn/notific8/README.md

 * life: number of milliseconds that the notification will be visible (default: 10000)
 * heading: short heading for the notification
+* icon: string for the icon
+    * Open the included demo file for an example of the included icons
 * theme: string for the theme (default: 'teal')
     * Custom themes should be named .jquery-notific8-notification.[theme name] in your stylesheet - see note below about custom themes
 * sticky: boolean for whether or not the notification should stick